Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: Introduction

 \subsection{Contributions}

 The main contributions of the paper can be listed as follows:

-\begin{enumerate} \item To the best of our knowledge, our work is an early attempt to review a representative number of calibration and UQ methods and adapt to recent open-box and closed-box LLMs.
+\begin{enumerate} \item To the best of our knowledge, this work is among the first to systematically review a broad set of calibration and uncertainty quantification (UQ) methods, considering both open-box and closed-box LLMs.

-\item We provide comparative experiments of LLMs with both calibration-specific and performance metrics and address the lack of effective evaluation in terms of the model's truthfulness and reasoning about its uncertainty on generative QA.
-We find that existing metrics are straightforward for measuring accuracy and calibration.
-However, they fail to capture the diverse nature of uncertainty, semantic, and syntactic information of longer-form generations.
-We suggest adapting existing methods for internal architecture and generation tasks to elicit better confidence.
+\item We conduct comparative experiments on LLMs using both calibration-specific and general performance metrics, addressing the current lack of effective evaluation regarding model truthfulness and uncertainty reasoning in generative QA tasks.
+While existing metrics are adequate for measuring accuracy and calibration, they do not fully capture the complexity of uncertainty or the semantic and syntactic richness of longer-form generations.
+We recommend adapting current methods to better account for internal model architectures and generation tasks in order to improve confidence estimation.

-\item We find that smaller LMs require better calibration, while LLMs with larger model and vocabulary sizes can decrease the uncertainty of their outputs with reasoning steps.
-We notice improved confidence with Mistal v0.3 7B when applied with scaling.
-We also observe reasoning models become slightly better calibrated with a Chain-of-Thought (CoT) baseline.
+\item Our results show that smaller language models require improved calibration, whereas larger LLMs, with greater model and vocabulary sizes, can reduce output uncertainty through reasoning steps.
+For example, we observe that applying scaling to Mistral v0.3 7B improves its confidence estimates, and that models employing Chain-of-Thought (CoT) tend to be better calibrated.
+Experiments with Natural Questions (NQ) exhibit increased miscalibration, suggesting that factors such as question difficulty, distribution shift, and ambiguity affect model uncertainty.

-\item We summarize and outline key research challenges and open problems to support and accelerate future research.
-We hope our work sheds light on the awareness of uncertainty and accuracy alignment for LLMs. \end{enumerate}
+\item We identify and summarize key research challenges and open problems to guide and accelerate future work.
+We hope our study increases awareness of the importance of aligning uncertainty estimation and accuracy in LLMs. \end{enumerate}